-• Clothing with any picture and/or wording that relates or infers to sex, alcohol, drugs, tobacco, or displays lewd, vulgar, indecent or "plainly offensive" language.
+- Clothing with any picture and/or wording that relates or infers to sex, alcohol, drugs, tobacco, or displays lewd, vulgar, indecent or "plainly offensive" language. - Hats, headbands, hoods, bandanas, or any other head coverings (except for religious reasons) and sweatbands or wristbands. - Clothing worn in such a manner as to reveal underwear, cleavage, or bare skin between the upper chest, belly area, and mid-thigh. - Spaghetti straps, strapless tops, and halter tops. - See through and/or mesh garments. - Visible undergarments. - Clothing that is excessively baggy or tight. - Skirts and shorts shorter than mid-thigh even if wearing tights. - 'Wheelie' sneakers/shoes (those containing wheels, hidden or visible, for skating).

-- Hats, headbands, hoods, bandanas, or any other head coverings (except for religious or cultural reasons) and sweatbands or wristbands. - Clothing worn in such a manner as to reveal underwear, cleavage, or bare skin between the upper chest, belly area, and mid-thigh. - Spaghetti straps, strapless tops, and halter tops. - See through and/or mesh garments. - Visible undergarments. - Clothing that is excessively baggy or tight. - Skirts and shorts shorter than mid-thigh. - Sunglasses worn inside the school building. - Clothing that advertises adult entertainment, alcohol, drugs, other things inappropriate for a school environment. - Clothing or article that suggests gang activities. - Chains (wallet, belt, large neck chains, etc.). - Spiked collars, spiked belts, spiked bracelets. - Pants, when the waist falls below the hip. - Any other article of appearance that is physically revealing.
+- Sunglasses worn inside the school building. - Clothing that advertises adult entertainment symbols (Playboy, Playgirl, etc). - Clothing or article that suggests gang activities. - Chains (wallet, belt, large neck chains, etc.). - Spiked collars, spiked belts, spiked bracelets. - Pants, when the waist falls below hip or the length of the pant touches the floor. - Any other article of appearance that is physically revealing.